MynthAI/mynth-mongodb-queue/README.md

 This will create two collections in MongoDB called `resize-image-queue` and `notify-owner-queue`.

-While using 2 instances of the same queue name won't interfere with each other and will play along nicely, it is not advisable.
+While using 2 instances of the same queue name won’t interfere with each other and will play along nicely, it is not advisable.
 Instead please use the same instance in your code.
 This is specially important if you use different options for the queue, since it might lead to inconsistent behavior.